benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

 Now this ish is working, but the comments are still appending after the link!
 This is where our Clicked variable is gonna come into play:

-Remove the first line from the ```create.js.erb``` and replace it with the Clickable's ternary function
+Remove the first line from the ```create.js.erb``` and replace it with the Clickable ternary function:
 ```javascript
 $('#comment_content_<%= @post.id %>').val('')
 Clicked? $('#comments_<%= @post.id %>').append("<%=j render 'comments/comment', post: @post, comment: @comment %>") : $('.more-comments').html("view all <%= @post.comments.count %> comments")